-'You Are No Longer My Mother' — Families Torn Apart By Tuesday's Election
+'You Are No Longer My Mother' — Families Torn Apart by Tuesday's Election

-During the first four years of President Donald Trump’s time in the White House politics has become so contentious in our nation that friends and family are shredding their relationships.
+During the first four years of President Donald Trump’s time in the White House, our politics have become so contentious that friends and family are shredding their relationships.

-Mothers and sons, fathers and daughters, husbands and wives and lifelong friends have been at each other’s throats because of who the other is voting for.
+Mothers and sons, fathers and daughters, husbands and wives, and lifelong friends have been at each other’s throats because of their voting decisions.

 And as the election draws closer, it is now less than 24 hours until Election Day, the division has gotten exceedingly worse, Reuters reports.

-Mayra Gomez, a lifelong Democrat, informed told 21-year-old son five months ago that she had decided to vote for President Trump on Tuesday, and he responded by cutting her out of his life.
+Mayra Gomez, a lifelong Democrat, informed her 21-year-old son five months ago that she had decided to vote for President Trump on Tuesday, and he responded by cutting her out of his life.

 She told Reuters that the last conversation the two had was so bitter that she does not believe they can ever make amends.